drewg13/foundryvtt-scum-and-villainy/README.md

 - If you want/need to add an item that does not appear in the popup list (for example, adding a Veteran ability), just drag and drop it from the proper compendium.
 - To see the description of Class, Vice, Background, etc you can just click added item and see all the info in the popup.
 - When adding a new item you can hover over a "question-circle" icon to see the item's description.
-- To add Custom abilities, systems, planets, etc.,  just add a new "Foundry Item" of the corresponding type and fill all the necessary info.
+- To add Custom abilities, items, systems, planets, factions, etc.,  just add a new "Foundry Item" of the corresponding type and fill all the necessary info.
 Then drag it to the sheet or add via button on a sheet.
 - When editing/adding new abilities to the Ship sheet, if they have an effect on the linked Character sheets, you must unlink and relink the Ship to see the effects.
 - BE CAREFUL removing items.
 Any item removed from an actor sheet will lose all linked data and will have to be recreated.